QuentinRa/blog.quentinra.dev/cybersecurity/discovery/nmap/index.md

 <p class="mt-3"><b>Select port ranges</b></p>

-By default, `nmap` will scan the top 1000 of ports that should be checked.
+By default, `nmap` will scan the top 1000 ports that should be checked.

 ```bash
 $ nmap -vv scanme.nmap.org -F # Fast, only top 100